-Postdoctoral associates and scholars are eligible for various paid time off and leave programs including annual time, sick time, holidays and paid parental leave.
 Check out the "quick look" lists below and refer to the details in each of the following sections for information related to your eligibility.
-If you have any questions, please contact postdocsupport@gwu.edu.
+If you have any questions, please contact Benefits at timeoff@gwu.edu or (571) 553-8382.